 (c) The Arbitrator shall render the Award in accordance with Rule 24.

-At any time before the Award becomes final pursuant to Rule 24, the Parties may agree to the JAMS Optional Arbitration Appeal Procedure.
+The Parties may agree at any time to the JAMS Optional Arbitration Appeal Procedure.
 All Parties must agree in writing for such procedure to be effective.
 Once a Party has agreed to the Optional Arbitration Appeal Procedure, it cannot unilaterally withdraw from it, unless it withdraws, pursuant to Rule 13, from the Arbitration.